 What’s that thou sayest?
 An online theatre course?
 ‘Tis not possible!
 And yet…!
 Introduction to Theatre is an intense semester-long examination of western theatre from the Greeks to contemporary Broadway.
-For literature nerds we will read or watch three plays (Oedipus Rex; Hamlet; The Crucible), and for those born to perform we’ll have plenty of on-camera time (creating animal characters; copying idiosyncracies from your family members; performing all of theatre history in zany 30-second bursts).
+For literature nerds we will read or watch two plays (Oedipus Rex and Hamlet), and for those born to perform we’ll have plenty of on-camera time (creating animal characters; copying idiosyncracies from your family members; performing all of theatre history in zany 30-second bursts).
 Our culminating assignment is the writing, editing, rehearsing, and live performance of an original Biblical monologue—something you might share as part of a worship service, or at a school or club meeting—it’s up to you.
 By the end of the class I hope you’ll have a new love for the rich history of this art form, and a new awareness of the ways that your body can be used to express and to bless.
 See you on the stage, O dramatic ones!

 If there are books and materials for this course, they can be purchased from our Online Bookstore.